tytydraco/yessleep/out/Keep_Your_Lights_On.md

 I heard another voice near the door to my room.

 "hE's nOT In hERE," it said.
-Its voice was inhuman, alien.
+Its voice was unnatural, alien.

 The limbs stopped moving.
 The edge of my arm had been exposed.
 The thing had almost touched me.